 2. Poor Use of Credits

 Some people simply can’t control their spending habit.
 They will spend all their earnings and start to take temporal overdraft from banks.
 Next to that is the personal loan, car and other loan payments which can eventually make their conditions worse if not properly manage.
+A small credit can be turned into a major debt if payments are not made on time.
+Bad credit may require visiting credit repair companies like this website.

 The loan repayment includes interest and principal which leaves little or no money to save.
 Whereas if they have saved first, they would have had enough money to at least fund either a car or deposit for a house.